metagol/metagol/README.md

 Metagol is an inductive logic programming (ILP) system based on meta-interpretive learning.
 Please contact Andrew Cropper (andrew.cropper@cs.ox.ac.uk) with any questions / bugs.
-If you use Metagol for research, please use [this citation](https://raw.githubusercontent.com/metagol/metagol/master/metagol.bib).
+If you use Metagol for research, please use [this citation](https://raw.githubusercontent.com/metagol/metagol/master/metagol.bib) and cite the relevant paper.

 #### Using Metagol